The purpose of this 2013 study was to assess the bold-shy trait, across many breeds and several breed groups. ...Read More

 Summary & Analysis: No better than flipping a coin: Reconsidering canine behavior evaluations in animal shelters

-Using a detailed hypothetical with statistics drawn from the canine literature, Patronek and Bradley explain why, even in the most optimistic circumstances, behavior evaluations are “no better than flipping a coin.” ...Read More
+Using a detailed hypothetical with statistics drawn from the canine literature, the authors explain why behavior evaluations are “no better than flipping a coin.” ...Read More